AdobeDocs/campaign-web.en/help/v8/integrations/aem-content.md

     ![](assets/aem_8.png)

-1. If changes are made to your templates directly in Adobe Experience Manager, simply select **[!UICONTROL Refresh AEM content]** to have the latest version of your template.
+1. Note that content is not automatically synchronized.
+If changes are made to your templates directly in Adobe Experience Manager, simply select **[!UICONTROL Refresh AEM content]** to have the latest version of your template.

 1. To remove linkage between Experience Manager and Campaign or to further personalize your Experience Manager template in the Email designer, click **[!UICONTROL Unlink AEM content]**.